Character and Fitness Guidelines for Bar Admission

 Each state office of attorney admissions considers an applicant’s moral character and fitness to practice law before granting admission to practice law (often referred to as "bar admission").
 Bar applicants are required to answer questions and to produce evidence bearing upon their moral character and fitness to practice law.

 Character and fitness guidelines may vary from state to state.
 The relevant rule in Colorado is Rule 208.1 (you may need to scroll down to access the Rule).
 This Rule states that a basis for denying the applicant due to lack of character may exist if his or her record tends to show a “deficiency in honesty, integrity, judgment, trustworthiness, diligence, reliability or capacity to practice law.”

 One factor that the Colorado Office of Attorney Admissions looks at, for example, is whether the information you provided on your law school application is consistent with the information in your bar application.
 Learn more about why you need to provide your law school application when applying for the bar.

-If you have concerns about anything in your personal history, or if you become involved in any criminal matters before orientation, you should contact Melanie Kay to discuss the issue.
-If you become involved in any criminal matters while in law school, please contact Dean Leary.
+If you have concerns about anything in your personal history, or if you become involved in any criminal matters before orientation or during law school, please contact Dean Leary.